 Stage 2: Seek agreement on labels and definitions of customer acquisition/retention statuses

-In addition to agreeing on the definition of a sales qualified lead, marketing and sales must agree on labels and definitions of customer acquisition and retention statuses.
-This enables lead funnel management, captures lead lifecycle in a common language that everyone understands, and allows you to be predictive about revenue based on pipeline.
+In your CRM, you’ll rely on statuses to determine success.
+Having an agreed-upon set of defitinitions enables seamless lead funnel management, captures lead lifecycle in a common language that everyone understands, and allows you to be predictive about revenue based on pipeline.

 Stage 3: Optimize prospect process flow using automation